 Hello Director Gluteus,

-I’m a new Chamber member and I’d like to get more involved within the organization.
+I’m a new Chamber member, and I’d like to get more involved within the organization.
 I’d like to hold a workshop at the Chamber offices on the topic of “How Group Fitness Programs can Increase Company Profitability.”
 This is a research-backed topic that shows how an investment in fitness programs for employees results in increased employee productivity and profitability.

-Please let me know if this something that you think the members would be interested in attending and I can provide more details.
+Please let me know if this is something that you think the members would be interested in attending and I can provide more details.

 Personal Trainer Bob